nidhhoggr/fretmonster/README.md

 The following improvements were made:

+- added a note player to calculate the pitch of each string and play the note
 - remove the meta redirect as it breaks development
 - move Rakefile to npm (more appropriate for clientside deps)
 - externalize jquery dependency